Contribute

 Pump

-The pump is one of the most crucial parts of any watercooling build, there are lots on the market, but over the years, a couple of specific pumps have stood out from the crowd, consistently performing above the rest.
+The pump is one of the most crucial parts of any solid build, there are lots on the market, but over the years, a couple of specific pumps have stood out from the crowd, consistently performing above the rest.

 Update: I have since invested in a EKWB dual DDC 3.2 PWM pump.
 It’s great to run them at near silent operating speeds and still maintain a very competitive 24/7 overclock.
 The added security of have a redundant pump sweetens the deal making sure that if one pump dies, the rest of the system won’t overheat and die.